 Stock was obtained from reputable sources including Alliance and AHH.
-Specials were obtained from Eaststone.
+Specials were obtained from Alliance Specials.
 Invoices were seen to this effect.
-The pharmacy had the required software to be compliant with the European Falsified Medicines Directive (FMD), although the system was not fully implemented.
-SOPs had not been updated to reflect the requirement to scan products.
+The pharmacy had the required hardware, software or scanners to be compliant with the European Falsified Medicines Directive (FMD), although the system was not fully implemented.
+As the pharmacy already scanned items when dispensing, all staff were ready for the change and had been trained on the new SOPs.

 The dispensary shelves used to store stock were generally organised and tidy.
 The stock was arranged alphabetically.
-Date checking was usually undertaken each week and the entire dispensary was checked every three months.
+Date checking was undertaken each week and the entire dispensary was checked every 3 months.
 A tracking sheet was completed detailing stock that was due to expire in the coming months.
-A dispenser said that the team were a few weeks behind with date-checking due to the staff shortages described in principle 2.
 Spot checks revealed no date expired stock or mixed batches.